Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 ## Phase 5: Databricks Genie AI Assistant
 ![Genie AI Assistant](AI.png)

-A **Databricks Genie Space** was configured to allow business users to explore the banking dataset using natural language — no SQL knowledge required.
+A **Databricks Genie Space** was configured to allow business users to explore the banking dataset using natural language, no SQL knowledge required.

 ### Configuration